playdeezgames/entity-yokes/README.md

 - [x] I can retrieve one entity by identifier
 - [x] I can retrieve entities by entity type
 - [ ] I can destroy and entity
-    - [ ] Entity must be unique to destroy it
+    - [ ] Entity must be empty to destroy it